feimosi/frameworks-code-comparison/README.md

 Vue.js provides filters to allow for simple text formatting.
 The filter utilizes the `|` character which is appended to the expression followed by the filter's name.
 Vue does not come with any pre-built filters.

-Filters are usable within mustache interpolations.
+Filters are usable within mustache interpolations:

 ```html
 <h1>{{ name | lowercase }}</h1>
 ```

-Filters can also be used within the `v-bind` directive.
+Filters can also be used within the `v-bind` directive:

 ```html
 <div v-bind:slug="slug | formatSlug"></div>
 ```

-When creating filters, the function always receives the expression's value.
+When creating filters, the function always receives the expression's value:

 ```js
 new Vue({